yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/FACILITATOR.md

 This is educational and great practice, but also a light touch way to end the course on a really high note.

 * Data Structure: Final Exam
-* Project: UI Framework Reports
+* Projects: RNA Apps and UI Framework Reports

 ### Block 10 - Final Project